-1 large (2 1/2 to 3 pound) butternut squash, quartered and seeded
+1 large (2 1/2 to 3 pound) butternut squash, halved and seeded

 6 tablespoons unsalted butter, diced